PhD: 3 years full time (6 years part-time), Masters by Research: 1 year full time (2 year part-time)

 Each programme is determined on an individual basis to meet the needs of both the research programme and personal development.

 To help support you, our course tutors are now available to chat with you virtually, either by video call, phone or email.
 Book here to connect with a UCLan expert in the area you’re interested in and explore your postgraduate study options in-depth.

 The School holds an annual Psychology Postgraduate Research Conference, which is usually spread across two or three days.
 Participation by postgraduate researchers ensure a wider understanding of research and research in the School.
 Researchers are also encouraged to enter the annual Three Minute Thesis (3MT) competition where the programme of studies is explained, in three minutes to both academics and lay audience members.
 Generous travel budgets exist to facilitate visits to other institutions, training courses and conferences.

 For potential areas of study please contact the Research Degrees Tutor for the School.
 Whilst the research focus of the School is centred around the three research groups: Cognitive & Neuroscience, Forensic Psychology and the Quality of Life Group (Health & Clinical Psychology) the wide range of research interests in School means that a wider range of topic areas can be accommodated.

 With a strong tradition in experimental research the School owns a wide range of equipment based around research labs associated with each research group.
-Indeed the

 With all staff in the School undertaking research the combination of large staff base with excellent facilities provides postgraduate researchers with the facilities and support to engage with a range of exciting research projects.